simonsdave/yar/tests/README.md

 vagrant@precise64:/vagrant$
 ~~~~~

-* spin_up_deployment.sh just did a **ton** of work for us
+* [spin_up_deployment.sh](spin_up_deployment.sh) just did a ton of work for us
-* in the output above you'll notice the highlights
-described in the "Deployment Highlights" section
+* in the output above, take note of the "Deployment Highlights" section
+which describes elements of the deployment
-* let's walk thru each of items in "Deployment Highlights" section
+* let's walk thru each of items in the "Deployment Highlights" section
-* entry point describes the IP + port pair of the HAProxy
+* "entry point" describes the IP + port pair of the HAProxy
-instances that balances load across all auth servers in
+instance that balances load across all auth servers in the deployment
-the deployment
 * let' issue a [cURL](http://en.wikipedia.org/wiki/CURL) command
 to the entry point and see what happens